Professor-G/pyBIA/docs/source/Catalog Generation.rst

     :alt: Segmentation Example
     :width: 800px

     Visualization of segmentation maps across 5 bands.
-The binary masks illustrate the detected morphology at increasing sigma thresholds.
+The binary masks illustrate the detected morphology at increasing sigma thresholds, computed from the ``sigma_values``.